Probate bonds, often interchangeably used with estate bonds and fiduciary bonds; ensure that a deceased person’s will is executed properly.

 Who is Protected by Probate Bonds?

 It is a common misconception that probate bonds protect the executor who initially obtains the bond after being appointed by the court, but this is not the case.

 Probate bonds are set in place to protect the estate as well as its beneficiaries, as its sole purpose is to ensure that the distribution of the assets in the will are designated and distributed as intended.

-After the death of the Judith Miller, a court-appointed executor was obligated to purchase an executor probate bond to ensure that they properly and legally carried out Ms. Miller’s final request via her will.
+After the death of Judith Miller, a court-appointed executor was obligated to purchase an executor probate bond to ensure that they properly and legally carried out Ms. Miller’s final request via her will.

 In many states, it is not uncommon for children and grandchildren to have the priority when it comes to obtaining the deceased family member’s belongings.

-In a case of any dispute, the executor will be in charge of delegating the situation.
+In the case of any dispute, the executor will be in charge of delegating the situation.
 Should the executor in this situation fail to meet the guidelines detailed in the estate, they will then be responsible to financially meet the contractual obligations set forth by the legally binding Surety bond.